gcharters/kabanero-dev-getting-started/README.md

 By default, Codewind has integration for the Appsody stacks released by the Appsody project.
 However, the stack we're using is a custom one.
 As we mentioned earlier, this could be a stack that's been designed to conform to company standards or industry compliance requirements, meaning we as developers don't need to worry about those things.

-We've released the project to github, so you don't need to build the artefacts required by Codewind.
+We've released the project to github, so you don't need to build the artifacts required by Codewind.

 You need to edit a Codewind configuration file to point to the released repository.